stkent/PragmaticAndroidDependencyInjection/part2-refactor/guide.md

 **Manually inject dependencies into presenter**

-- In the `LoginPresenter` class: add new field of types `ISession` and `IOrderingApi` and initialize them in the constructor:
+- In the `LoginPresenter` class: add new fields of types `ISession` and `IOrderingApi` and initialize them in the constructor:
     ```java
     @NonNull
     private final ILoginView view;